Thrxv/loan_prediction/README.md

 5. Decision tree classifier
 6. Random forest classifier

-Apart from that it is worth to develop and evaluate XGBoost and CatBoost classifiers, as examples of ensemble learning algotihms, which has been shown to perform better in some cases in comparison to above mentioned models.
+Apart from that it is worth to develop and evaluate XGBoost and CatBoost classifiers, as examples of ensemble learning algorithms, which has been shown to perform better in some cases in comparison to above mentioned models.